davidalexisnyt/Making-Things-Arduino-Workshop/docs/workshop/Making-Things-with-Arduino-Workshop.md

 The ```setup()``` function runs when the Arduino is first powered on or reset, and runs only once.
 It is used to do initialization and anything else that should only be performed once.

 The ```loop()``` function repeats continuously, and is the actual "meat" of your project.
-It is basically an infinite loop that runs from to to bottom, then starts at the top again.
+It is basically an infinite loop that runs from top to bottom, then starts at the top again.
 This is important to keep in mind when thinking about how you structure the code in this function and how it affects the behavior of your project.

 When an Arduino Sketch, as projects are called, is compiled, it is first translated to pure C, combined with all the built-in code and wrappers Arduino provides, then finally compiled to a "hex" file specifically for the particular board you select.
 Hex files contain the raw, binary executable code that the microprocessor executes.